 Whether you're after a GTA-inspired gacha game, a fresh portable FPS, or something a little cozy that you can play while snuggled up as the winter months roll by, our list has a little something for everything to get excited for.

-Here are the biggest new mobile games on iPhone and Android coming in 2026:
+Here are the biggest upcoming mobile games coming in 2026:

 Ananta